 Due to the COVID-19 pandemic, measures have been put in place to safeguard the NUS community.
 One notable measure that remained in place even after the lifting of zoning measures was ID checks, which lasted until March 29, 2022.

-Since the pandemic started, passengers boarding the ISB have to show identification because the ISB service has been restricted to NUS personnel.
+Since the pandemic started, passengers boarding the ISB have to show identification because the ISB service was restricted to NUS personnel during the circuit breaker.
 This includes staff and students but also contractors working on campus and other NUS communities, who would have been informed if they are allowed to use the ISB.

-Boarding and alighting was previously unregulated, but now passengers have to board from the front door and alight at the rear door (like public buses) to facilitate the ID checks.
+Boarding and alighting was previously unregulated, but now passengers have to board from the front door and alight at the rear door (like public buses), a measure to facilitate the ID checks.

 During the circuit breaker, passengers had to show their cards to the bus captain.
 Signage was put up at the frontmost passenger window of the bus, next to the front door, informing passengers of this protocol.